Harvard LLM Personal Statement Part A: How to Find a Compelling Topic for a Legal Essay, With Examples

 2. Does the topic have to be academic or applied?
 What if I am a practitioner and haven’t written anything academic?

-If you are still unsure and have doubts left, reach out to the university and ask.
+If you are still unsure and have doubts, reach out to the university and ask.

 3. Should the legal essay reflect my primary academic or professional focus?
 For instance, if I am a real estate lawyer, should I write about real estate law?

-Generally, it’s good if your legal essay feeds into other parts of the application.
-For instance, if you write about an ambition to shape climate policy in the EU in your personal statement, like one of my mentees did, then choosing an important issue of climate policy for your legal essay will serve you well, because it’ll demonstrate the seriousness of your intentions.
+Generally, it’s good if your legal essay aligns with other parts of the application.
+For instance, if you write about an ambition to shape climate policy in the EU in your personal statement, like one of my clients did, then choosing an important issue in climate policy for your legal essay will serve you well because it demonstrates the seriousness of your intentions.

-However, you are under no obligation to write your essay on the same topic that you work on as a practicing lawyer or an academic.
+However, you are under no obligation to write your essay on the same topic you work on as a practicing lawyer or academic.
 You can choose something else.
-Again, the main idea of this exercise is to demonstrate your legal skills.
+Again, the main purpose of this exercise is to demonstrate your legal skills.
 That can be done regardless of whether or not your topic reflects your primary professional focus.

-It is my personal conviction that you’ll be better off writing about something compelling to you on a personal level rather than something that’s ‘hot’ or on the agenda.
+It is my personal conviction that you’ll be better off writing about something authentic and compelling to you on a personal level rather than something that’s ‘hot’ or on the agenda.

 Additional criteria for choosing a topic

 A prompt can ask you to write not only about ‘an important issue in your field of interest’ but also ‘a current legal problem’ (see the HLS prompt).
-To choose based on the second part of the prompt, ask:
+To choose based on the latter part of the prompt, ask yourself:

-• what are the legal topics / topics with the legal dimension that are on the agenda in your country? your region? the world?
+• What are the legal topics or topics with a legal dimension that are on the agenda in your country, region, or globally?

 Example 2: Another friend of mine wrote about a famous case in Canada concerning the authority of border agents to search travelers’ cell phones.
 The case was recent at the time of his application and widely publicized, thus satisfying the criterion of currency.

-• Do you have the background knowledge on this topic to be able to write about it competently?
+• Do you have the background knowledge on this topic to write about it competently?

-• If not, how fast you can acquire that background knowledge?
-Do you have that time in your disposal?
+• If not, how fast you can acquire such background knowledge?
+Do you have the time at your disposal?

 • Is this topic personally compelling to you?

-• Can you explain this topic to your target audience, or does it require too much explanation of the relevant context to fit it into a given word limit?
+• Can you explain this topic to your target audience, or does it require too much explanation of the relevant context to fit within the given word limit?

 Make a decision based on the remaining items of the list.